Dirac equation: Covariant formulation

 where $\sigma_i$ are the three Pauli matrices for $i \in \{1,2,3\}$.
 There are two other common representations for the gamma matrices.
-The first is the chiral representation which has the advantage of making Weyl spinors explicit in the Dirac equation.
-The second is the Majorana representation for which all gamma matrices are imaginary, so the Dirac operator is purely real.
-This representation is useful for studying Majorana spinors, which are purely real four-component spinor solutions to the Dirac equation.
+The first is the chiral representation, which is useful when decomposing the Dirac equation into a pair of Weyl equations.
+The second is the Majorana representation, for which all gamma matrices are imaginary, so the Dirac operator is purely real.
+This representation is useful for studying Majorana spinors, which are purely real four-component spinor solutions of the Dirac equation.